Rachel Steinberg

 Biography

-Rachel joined the Center for Indigenous Health in November of 2021 as a Research Associate at the Great Lakes Hub in Duluth, MN.
-She currently serves as the Family Health Coach Coordinator for the Together Overcoming Diabetes (TOD) study and as Data Manager for both the TOD and Healing Pathways studies.
+Rachel joined the Center for Indigenous Health’s Great Lakes Hub in Duluth, MN in November 2021.
+As a Research Associate II, she currently serves as the Family Health Coach Coordinator for the Together Overcoming Diabetes (TOD) study and as Data Manager for the TOD, Healing Pathways, and Gii’igoshimong studies.

 Rachel received her MPH in epidemiology from the Colorado School of Public Health in 2020.
-Rachel’s areas of research interest include food systems and food sovereignty; diabetes prevention and management; substance use prevention and treatment; rural health; and the built environment.
+Her areas of research interest include food systems and food sovereignty; diabetes prevention and management; substance use prevention, treatment, and recovery; and the ways that culture, language, and spirituality contribute to wellbeing.
 Outside of work, Rachel enjoys gardening, baking, hiking, and playing the mandolin.